-The Disability Inclusion Action Plan (DIAP) was developed with the Eurobodalla community to meet the requirements of NSW Disability Inclusion Act 2014.
+The Disability Inclusion Action Plan (DIAP) was developed with the Eurobodalla community to meet the requirements of the NSW Disability Inclusion Act 2014.
 Council has met these obligations by adopting this DIAP for the four-year period 2022-2025.

-The DIAP provides a profile of our community and a summary of the engagement process along with a four-year plan of action for Council that reflects the opportunities identified by the Eurobodalla community.
+The DIAP provides a summary of the engagement process along with a four-year plan of action for Council that reflects the opportunities identified by the Eurobodalla community.